Keep meals boring first

 | Snack | Firm banana or orange | Fruit without the apple/pear fructose-sorbitol hit. |

 The first goal is signal, not novelty.
-Repeat safe meals for a few days so symptom changes are easier to read.
+Repeat simple meals for a few days so symptom changes are easier to read.

 Foods like avocado, sweet potato, and broccoli are portion-sensitive.
 One may be fine.
 Eating several together can make symptoms harder to read.